jonlpersson/ed-latimore/site/_posts/2017-03-06-9-lessons-from-living-by-crackheads--crack-dealers.md

 I didn’t learn this directly from living in the projects.

 I knew a guy who made home deliveries.
 One day (in the rash stupidity of youth), I did a ride along with him.
-I couldn’t come into the house and meet the clients although we were in some pretty nice areas.
+Although we were in some pretty nice areas, I couldn’t come into the house and meet the clients.

 Most clients bought “soft” (cocaine).
 A few wanted “hard” (crack).
 He told me that most of these people were doctors and lawyers.